In your Mathcamp application, you will need to include two recommendation letters: one academic letter and one personal letter.

 If you have attended another mathematics summer program recently (e.g. Hampshire, MathILy, MathPath, PROMYS, Ross, SUMaC, Texas Honors...), we strongly encourage you to have an instructor from your summer experience write your academic recommendation letter.
 It doesn't have to be the program's director: choose someone with whom you've talked about math so that they can comment directly on your preparation for Mathcamp.

-The personal letter should be from another adult who knows you personally, but is not a relative (and preferably not a teacher, unless you've worked with them in an unusual context - we're looking for someone who knows you outside the classroom).
+The personal letter should be from another adult who knows you personally, but is not a relative.
+(Personal recommenders are typically not teachers, unless you've worked with them in another context - we're looking for someone who knows you outside the classroom.)
 You might submit a personal recommendation letter from:

 You can even ask a friend of your family to write the recommendation: pick any adult who knows you well.
 This letter should address your maturity, independence, social and personal qualities.
 We are looking for students who are not only good at math, but who will thrive in the atmosphere of freedom and responsibility that characterizes Mathcamp, and who will make a positive contribution to the camp community.
 Do take the personal recommendation letter seriously!
 We have lots of ways to learn about your mathematical chops; this is our window into your character.